bcgov/lear/jobs/sftp-gazette/README.md

 1. Follow the [instructions](https://github.com/bcgov/entity/blob/master/docs/setup-forking-workflow.md) to checkout the project from GitHub.
 2. Open the notebook-report directory in VS Code to treat it as a project (or WSL projec).
 To prevent version clashes, set up a virtual environment to install the Python packages used by this project.
 3. Run `make setup` to set up the virtual environment and install libraries.
 4. The following command will generate a pair of private key and public key.
-The private key will be kept on the calling side and the private key will be kept on the called side (sftp host side) - from command line
+The private key will be kept on the calling side and the public key will be kept on the called side (sftp host side) - from command line
    > ssh-keygen -t rsa -b 2048 -C 'BCRegistries'
 5. The following command will print a public key which will be used on the calling side (i.e openshift) - from command line
    > ssh-keyscan server.gov.bc.ca